John W. O'Daniel: Early military career and World War I

-After graduation from Delaware College in 1917 he was commissioned as a second lieutenant into the Infantry Branch of the United States Army Reserve on August 15 at Reserve Officers Training Camp at Fort Myer, Virginia.
+After graduation from Delaware College in 1917, the same year the United States entered World War I, he was commissioned as a second lieutenant into the Infantry Branch of the United States Army Reserve on August 15 at Reserve Officers Training Camp at Fort Myer, Virginia.
 He received his regular commission on October 26 and was assigned to the 11th Infantry Regiment, part of the 5th Division, at Camp Forrest, Tennessee.
+O'Daniel was assigned to command a platoon in K Company of the regiment.
+His company commander, First Lieutenant Mark W. Clark, would go on to become a great friend and would be destined to play a large part in the newly commissioned O'Daniel's future military career.

-In May 1918 he shipped out for overseas duty, serving on the Western Front as part of the American Expeditionary Force (AEF), commanded by General John Pershing.
-He was originally serving as a platoon commander in Company 'K' of the 3rd Battalion, 11th Infantry Regiment, before taking over command of the company when his company commander, Captain Mark W. Clark, was promoted to command the battalion.
-O'Daniel participated in the Battle of Saint-Mihiel and later in the Meuse-Argonne Offensive.
-He was wounded at St. Mihiel on September 12, 1918.
-Testifying to his endurance and aggressiveness in battle was his nickname, "Iron Mike", awarded by his peers, said to be a result of his actions at St. Mihiel, where he fought for twelve hours, even though he was hit in the face by a German machine gun bullet and severely wounded.
-He was awarded the Distinguished Service Cross, the nation's second highest award for valor, for his actions, as well as the Purple Heart.
+In May 1918 he was, together with the rest of his battalion and division, shipped out to the Western Front to reinforce the American Expeditionary Forces (AEF), commanded by General John J. Pershing, for the remainder of the war and many months afterward.
+He took over command of the K Company when Clark, now a captain, was promoted to command the battalion, only to be wounded soon after.
+O'Daniel participated in the Battle of Saint-Mihiel, where he was badly wounded on September 12, 1918, the first day of the battle.
+Testifying to his endurance and aggressiveness in battle was his nickname, "Iron Mike", awarded by his peers, said to be a result of his actions at Saint-Mihiel, where he fought for twelve hours, even though he was hit in the face by a German machine gun bullet and severely wounded.
+It was for this action that he was later awarded the Distinguished Service Cross (DSC), the nation's second highest award for valor, for his actions, as well as the Purple Heart.
+The citation for his DSC reads:

+He recovered shortly afterward and went on to participate in what was, and still is, the largest battle in the history of the U.S. Armed Forces, the Meuse–Argonne offensive.

 After the war ended, on November 11, 1918 at 11:00am, he returned with the regiment to the United States in September 1919 and was later transferred to the 25th Infantry Regiment at Camp Stephen D. Little at Nogales, Arizona.